Skip to content

 --dry-run=client -o yaml | kubectl apply -f -

-• Verify that the secret name (ingress-nginx-tls-secret) matches the value referenced in your custom values file core-apisix-custom-values.yaml used in the Install APISIX and HCL API Gateway using Helm section for APISIX and ingress.
+• Confirm that the secret name (ingress-nginx-tls-secret) matches the value referenced in your custom values file core-apisix-custom-values.yaml used in the Install APISIX and HCL API Gateway using Helm section for APISIX and ingress.

 Install APISIX and HCL API Gateway using Helm